 - Immediate access to customer support

-Now that you know the ins and outs of ecommerce marketing, let’s put it all together and talk about how to build a marketing plan for your online store.
+Now that you know the ins and outs of ecommerce marketing, let’s put it all together and review some tips for building a successful marketing plan for your online store.

 Set goals based on industry benchmarks.